 - Cross-function state issues: where function A's side effects create an exploitable condition in function B

-ContractScan's AI engine currently uses Gemini by default (with BYOK support for Claude and GPT).
-But the model is less important than what you feed it.
-We're working on giving the AI engine richer context:
+ContractScan's AI engine uses Gemini by default (with BYOK support for Claude and GPT).
+The model matters less than the context you give it.
+We're focused on richer inputs:

-- Threat intelligence: our database of 686 real DeFi hack incidents — sourced from DeFiHackLabs and supplemented by a live feed collector — categorized across attack types, informs AI analysis.
-When the AI sees a pattern that resembles a known exploit, it cites the reference hack.
+- Threat intelligence: our database of 686 real DeFi hack incidents — sourced from DeFiHackLabs and a live feed collector — informs AI analysis.
+When the AI sees a pattern resembling a known exploit, it cites the reference.

 - Cross-contract awareness: analyzing not just the target contract, but its interactions with external protocols and oracles.

-- Severity calibration: training on real-world loss data to better distinguish "theoretically possible" from "practically exploitable."
+- Severity calibration: using real-world loss data to distinguish "theoretically possible" from "practically exploitable."

 Trend 3: Security Shifts Left Into Developer Workflows

-The traditional audit model — write code, deploy to testnet, hire an auditor, wait weeks, get a PDF — is too slow for how DeFi teams actually ship.
+The traditional audit model — write code, deploy to testnet, hire an auditor, wait weeks, get a PDF — doesn't fit how DeFi teams actually ship.
 Security needs to be part of the development loop, not a gate at the end.

 IDE Integration

 Catching a reentrancy bug in your editor is cheaper than catching it in a $50K audit.
-ContractScan's Hardhat plugin lets you scan during development:
+The upcoming Hardhat plugin brings scanning into development:

-VS Code extension and MCP server integration are next on the roadmap — the goal is security feedback as fast as linting.
+VS Code extension and MCP server integration are next — the goal is security feedback as fast as linting.

 CI/CD as Security Gate

-Every PR that touches Solidity should trigger a scan.
-This isn't new advice, but the tooling is finally good enough to make it practical without drowning in false positives:
+Every PR touching Solidity should trigger a scan.
+The tooling is finally mature enough to make this practical without drowning in false positives:

 # GitHub Actions — scan on every PR